 His research took him to the great bamboo forests and then eventually into the northern highlands of Kenya.
 Here he found a devastating situation.
 Instead of the lush tropical forests, he found sparse scrubland.
 Here the native Kikuyu people followed the practise of ‘slash and burn’ agriculture.
 The land soon ceased to produce crops and the people would be forced to move on, clearing more scrub to grow their food and not restoring the cleared areas.

 St Barbe held conferences with the tribal elders and eventually they agreed that trees were valuable and that the way to improve their land and avoid mass starvation was to revegetate.
 This great work began with a great Dance—the Dance of the Trees.
 That first great dance drew the participation of 3,000 Moran warriors.
 But before he would allow the dance to proceed St Barbe chose 50 volunteers who would become the first ’Watu wa Miti’ – Men of the Trees.
 Each member took a solemn oath to serve the principles of planting and caring for trees in order to save their land from desertification.
 Each upheld that promise, and the secret password ‘TWAHAMWE’ meaning “we are all one”.

-Men of the Trees WA was renamed as Trillion Trees in 2017.
+Men of the Trees WA was renamed as Trillion Trees Australia in 2021.

 41 YEARS PLANTING TREES